city4dys/city4dys.github.io/_posts/2017-01-10-app-implementation-update.markdown

 cover:  "/assets/app_v0.jpg"
 ---

-Big advances in the implementation during the winter holidays:
+Big progresses in the implementation during the winter holidays:

 ## The map
 The functionality is 90% implemented.